Gilnaa/Hydras/README.md

-# Hydra #
+# Hydras #
 [![Build Status](https://travis-ci.org/Gilnaa/Hydras.svg?branch=master)](https://travis-ci.org/Gilnaa/Hydras)

-'*Hydra*' is a python library that allows the developer to create structured binary data according to simple rules, somewhat similar to how C does it with a struct.
+'*Hydras*' is a python library that allows the developer to create structured binary data according to simple rules, somewhat similar to how C does it with a struct.